 top of page

-It Makes You Feel Like
+It Makes You Feel Like You Can't Leave

-Beyond these prison walls there is the fear of leaving a system they are familiar with, fear of losing family and friends.
-The anxiety that comes from considering life on the outside keeps thoughts of leaving fleeting, yet the thoughts continue to come, because deep down inside, they still know something is wrong with the system.
 It doesn’t smell right.
-It doesn’t seem like what the Lord would do.
+It doesn’t seem like what the Lord Jesus Christ would do.
 It doesn’t feel like an easy yoke.
 It doesn’t seem to be producing the fruits of the spirit of peace, joy, kindness, and gentleness in their lives.
-That questioning voice may get softer at times, but deep in each of their minds, its always there.
+That questioning voice may get softer at times, but deep in their minds, it's always there and gets stronger when things seem 'off' in a particular situation.

 The self-imprisoning thoughts usually are along the lines of the following narratives: